 I argue that the various strategies employed – including framing content as educational, using medicalised language, platform selection and careful use of visual imagery – impact the way the packing is conceptualised as a trans practice, enacting it in multiple and contradictory ways as inherently non-sexual, medical or highly sexualised.

 Tate McAllister is completing a PhD in Sociology at the Australian National University where he researches trans masculinity, gendered embodiment and prosthetics.
 He has previously worked in trans and intersex advocacy, and as Assistant Director in the ACT Government Office of LGBTIQ+ Affairs.

-This research seminar will be held at our City Campus in Grand Parade.
+This research seminar will be held at our City Campus in Grand Parade, Room M2.
 Please register via